 - An internal wink function, and

 A price is worked out, and you complete the additional work on a rush schedule.
-When finished, the customer complains about the price and argues certain desired features are not present in the final design.
+When finished, the customer complains about the cost and argues certain desired features are not present in the final design.
 The client refuses to pay the final invoice or tries to negotiate the total price down.

 - That the parties are amending the original contract.

-- The specific changes being made.
+- The specific changes.

 - How the changes impact the project schedule and milestones.